YaseinBurqan/data-structures-and-algorithms/javascript/array-binary-search/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Discuss Why.
 What is the Big O space/time for this approach? -->

-    I used loop approach (while), but in this logic there is no need to loop through all array's elements and because the array is sorted this helped with my logic.
-So there was O(log(n)) as time complexity and O(1) as space complexity.
+    Logical thinking & solving step by step

+##

+    - used loop approach while loop .

+    - The Big O time is O(log n) and / Space is O(1) complexity.

 ![array-binary-search](./array-binary-search.jpg)